SI/Sweden alumni networks are associations who’s members have studied in Sweden and/or attended one of SI’s leadership programmes.

 - Make sure all members get an invitation.
 Note that it is not important that all members attend your event.
 If you need help with reaching out to new members, get in touch with SI.

-- To apply for the optional financial support use this toolkit.
+- If you were certified last year, you can apply for financial support.
 Make sure to apply at least five weeks before you hold the meeting.

 2. Conduct the annual meeting